-" and the Emmy voters seem to agree.
+The Tina Fey-produced comedy was called the “first great sitcom of the streaming era” and the Emmy voters seem to agree.
 Since premiering in 2015, the show has garnered 16 nominations.

 The Marvel Netflix show became the first of the Defenders universe to get an Emmy win, for Outstanding Original Main Title Theme Music.

 The big addition at the 2016 Emmys was the Aziz Ansari-led comedy “Master of None.”
-The Netflix series earned Ansari nominations for acting, writing and directing -- and a win for writing with his colleague Alan Yang.
+The Netflix series earned Ansari nominations for acting, writing and directing — and a win for writing with his colleague Alan Yang.
 He’ll get another shot in 2017 with more nominations in the same categories, including Outstanding Comedy Series.

 2017 is a huge year for Netflix, with 91 nominations for the streaming giant overall.
 And sleeper hit “Stranger Things,”created by relative newcomers Matt and Ross Duffer, earned a staggering 18 of them, including Outstanding Drama Series.
 For a genre show released with little marketing, this is quite a feat.

 The hugely popular (and acclaimed) period drama about the life of Queen Elizabeth II earned Netflix five Emmy nominations this year.

 In 2017, Hulu established itself as a serious original programming contender with this adaptation of Margaret Atwood’s seminal novel.
 The highly acclaimed series not only became arguably the defining political commentary of the early Trump-Era, it also went on to make history for Hulu with 13 nominations.

 Hulu didn’t stop with “The Handmaid’s Tale.”
 This documentary about the Beatles earned five nominations.

 The anthology series didn’t qualify for the main Emmys until the third season arrived on Netflix.
-It got three nominations in 2017, including two for the episode “San Junipero" -- which was nominated for Outstanding Television Movie, despite being a part of an anthology.
+It got three nominations in 2017, including two for the episode “San Junipero” — which was nominated for Outstanding Television Movie, despite being a part of an anthology.